-So naturally I grabbed the First opportunity I got and tried that chaat for a ladies party.
-To my surprise everyone loved it and were asking for the recipe.
-Since then, this Chaat has been added to my special chaat menu, so now whenever I throw a chaat party this chaat is must.
+So naturally, I grabbed the first opportunity I got and tried that chaat for a ladies’ party.
+To my surprise, everyone loved it and were asking for the recipe.
+Since then, this Chaat has been added to my special chaat menu, so now whenever I throw a chaat party this chaat is a must.

 How to Make Tomato Chaat?

 Banarasi Tamatar ki Chaat Recipe is a delicious chaat recipe.
 It will be a burst of flavours in your mouth.
 This Banarasi Tamatar Chaat is a unique chaat with sweet and sour flavours.
 The sweetness of this chaat comes with the tamarind chutney and sourness with the tomatoes.
 Potatoes and masalas balance the taste.
 Mathari and nuts add crunchiness to the chaat.